 Both Great Britain and the United States blatantly violated the agreement at times while simultaneously preparing for a future war by means other than naval armaments.

 In order to help offset the loss of naval power on the Great Lakes, the British invested heavily in a series of canals and forts across Canada to improve communications and defensive capabilities.1

-The Rush-Bagot treaty also importantly did not require dockyards or the existing ships to be destroyed.
-The US and British simply disarmed many of the ships and housed them in dockyards ready to be outfitted at a moment’s notice if required.
+The Rush-Bagot treaty also importantly did not require the destruction of dockyards or the existing ships.
+The US and British simply disarmed many of the ships and housed them in dockyards ready for outfit at a moment’s notice.

 In response, the United States built and launched the USS Michigan on the Great Lakes, the nation’s first iron-hulled warship.
-Weighing in at 498 tons and boasting four 32-pound cannons, the ship was clearly over the limits imposed by the treaty.3
+The ship was clearly over the treaty limits weighing in at 498 tons and boasting four 32-pound cannons.3

 Despite the blatant violations of the treaty, the two nations did not escalate armaments and handled these situations via diplomacy.

-The primary accomplishment of the Rush-Bagot treaty was the disarmament of the British and American naval fleets on the Great Lakes and Lake Champlain.
+The Rush-Bagot treaty called for the disarmament of the British and American naval fleets on the Great Lakes and Lake Champlain.
 De-escalation along the border helped to secure a peace between the two nations that would ultimately last over two hundred years.

-The true unguarded, undefended American-Canadian border would not arise until the Treaty of Washington in 1871 that resolved future outstanding disputes and began the modern era of peace without worry of war.
+The true unguarded, undefended American-Canadian border would not arise until the Treaty of Washington in 1871.
+This treaty resolved future outstanding disputes and began the modern era of peace without worry of war.

 The Rush-Bagot agreement is often cited as the beginning of what Winston Churchill called the “special relationship” between the United States and Great Britain.4